mitxela/kicad-round-tracks/README.md

 ## Todo
 - Limit minimum angle between tracks, to avoid unnecessary subdivisions
 - Allow processing only the selection
+- Rewrite all or part of this to use the native filleted tracks in KiCad 6

 ## Installation
-Clone or unzip this repository in a KiCad plugin folder:
+Clone or unzip this repository in a KiCad plugin folder.

 - On linux :
    - `/usr/share/kicad/scripting/plugins/`